Sanford A. Moeller: Drum building

 Moeller was also an expert drum builder.
 He made several deep marching snares and matching bass drums.
 Today, his vintage-style rope drums are still being played by marching organizations.

 The Mount Kisco Ancient Fife and Drum Corps has the best-known collection of Moeller drums, which are still being played today.

 The Lancraft Fife and Drum Corps, of which Moeller was a member from 1930 to 1935, purchased five snare drums at $85.00 each (~$830.00 each in 2021 dollars) from Moeller, who delivered them personally on August 8, 1954.
 These drums are still in use today and have merged with "Buck" Soistman and Bill Reamer drums since then, "showing a definite on-going drum building style and lineage that was initiated by Moeller".

+Gus Moeller built Grand Army of the Republic drums for the United States Army Band.
+The Army's drums were used in President Kennedy's funeral.
+One of the drums used is on display at the Smithsonian Museum in Washington D.C.

 Moeller's pupils

 Moeller's pupils included jazz drummers such Gene Krupa and Jim Chapin.
 Chapin's book, Advanced Techniques for the Modern Drummer, Vol 1, Coordinated Independence includes a dedication to Moeller.
 He also taught William F. Ludwig, Sr.